MattKalinowski/Treasury/README.md

 ### Prerequisites

-To build this project, you need to instal NetBeans IDE
+To build this project, you need to install NetBeans IDE

 ## How it works